2015 In Review

 21. The Bayshore Medical Center volunteer auxiliary donated $50,000 to the San Jacinto College Foundation in support of nursing student scholarships.

-22. Michael Rodriguez, United State Maritime Administration (MARAD) deputy director, and other MARAD staff members, along with staff from U.S. Senator John Cornyn and Ted Cruz’s office, visited the construction site of the new San Jacinto College maritime campus.
+22. Michael Rodriguez, United State Maritime Administration (MARAD) deputy director, and other MARAD staff members, along with staff from U.S. Senators John Cornyn and Ted Cruz’s offices, visited the construction site of the new San Jacinto College Maritime Campus.

 24. The Pipe, Valve and Fitting (PVF) Roundtable donated $25,000 in support of scholarships for pipefitting students preparing for work in the industry.

-25. Intergraph awards San Jacinto College a $1.98 million grant to allow engineering design graphic students to receive hands-on training using CADWorx software.
+25. Intergraph awarded San Jacinto College a $1.98 million grant to allow engineering design graphics students to receive hands-on training using CADWorx software.